ERNI-Academy/starterkit-mobile-application-flutter/README.md

 - Note that **Visual Studio** is different from **Visual Studio *Code***

 **Web**
-- Any browser capable of debugging, but preferrably chrome-based browsers
+- Any browser capable of debugging, but preferably chrome-based browsers

 ## Installation